mytardis/mytardis/docs/ref/app_migration.rst

     MIGRATION_PROVIDERS = {
          'http': 'tardis.apps.migration.SimpleHttpTransfer',
-         'dav': 'tardis.apps.migration.WebDAVTransfer'}
+         'dav': 'tardis.apps.migration.WebDAVTransfer',
+         'local': 'tardis.apps.migration.LocalTransfer'}

 The SimpleHttpTransfer provider requires a remote server that can accept GET, PUT, DELETE and HEAD requests.
 Optionally, it can send a GET with a query for the remote file metadata (file size and hashes) which it will use to verify that the the file has migrated correctly before deleting the local copy.

 The WebDAVTransfer provider works with a vanilla WebDAV implementation, and used MKCOL to create the "collections" to mirror the filepath structure of the files being migrarted.
 (I'm using Apache Httpd's standard WebDAV modules.)
 Verification is done by fetching the file back and comparing checksums.

+The LocalTransfer provider is a stub provider that is for transfering from and to that main MyTardis filestore.
+It uses the existing MyTardis "staging" system to transfer files into the store.

 Finally, you need to specify the tuning parameters for the "scoring" formula used to decide what files to migrate; for example::